Trump departs Washington a pariah as his era in power ends - KION546

 Donald Trump’s era in Washington is over.

 The all-consuming, camera-hungry, truth-starved era that fixated the nation and exposed its darkest recesses officially concludes at noon Wednesday.
-The President, addled and mostly friendless, will end his time in the capital a few hours early to spare himself the humiliation of watching his successor be sworn in.
+The President, addled and mostly friendless, ended his time in the capital a few hours early to spare himself the humiliation of watching his successor be sworn in.

+“We will be back in some form,” Trump told a modest crowd of supporters who gathered to see him off at Joint Base Andrews.
+“So have a good life.
+We will see you soon.”

+As Air Force One lifted off for a final time with Trump aboard, Frank Sinatra’s “My Way” blared in the background.

 For his opponents, Trump’s departure amounts to a blissful lifting of a four-year pall on American life and the end to a tortured stretch of misconduct and indignities.
 Even many of Trump’s onetime supporters are sighing with relief that the White House, and the psychology of its occupant, may no longer rest at the center of the national conversation.